JuliaAtoms/AtomicMiscellany.jl/README.md

 * **Nuclear models.** Methods for evaluating the densities and potentials for various spherically symmetric nuclear models, such as the point nuclear, uniform sphere and shell, Gaussian etc.
+* **Hydrogenic energeis.** Methods for calculating the energies of non-relativistic and relativistic (Dirac) hydrogen-like bound states, for both point nuclei and some finite nuclear models (currently, only uniform shell nucleus is supported).

 For more details, see [the documentation](https://juliaatoms.org/AtomicMiscellany.jl/dev).